zSelimReborn/StellarHarvest/README.md

 ## Credits

-Game And Level Design/Painting by @Connor Dearborn and @Sean Kannemeyer
+Game And Level Design/Painting by [Connor Dearborn](https://sites.google.com/view/conrdesign?usp=sharing) and @Sean Kannemeyer

 Modeling and Texturing by @Miranda Robinson and @Kishen Patel